gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 ```

 ### `CodeTree`
-The `CodeTree` object acts as an ADT around the `root` node of the tree itself.
+The `CodeTree` object is a wrapper around the `root` node of the tree itself.
 This ADT
 protects the state of the tree once it has been built.
 It does this by only exposing three methods
 to the user: `encode()`, `decode()`, and `toMap()`.
 - `K encode(S sequence);`<br>
 A wrapper around the `root` node's `encode()` method.
 The implementation of this method loops
-through the sequence one character at a time, encoding it and appending that encoding onto the\
+through the sequence one character at a time, encoding it and appending that encoding onto the
 output `K`.
 ```
 StringBuilder encoding = new StringBuilder();